Lengnau, Aargau: Plum war

-In 1798, the French under Napoleon I invaded Switzerland and set up the Helvetic Republic.
+In 1798, the French invaded Switzerland and set up the Helvetic Republic.
 The Republic attempted to modernize and centralize the Swiss Confederation.
 As part of this new, liberal state, Swiss reformers attempted to enforce the emancipation of the Jews in the new central Swiss Parliament in Aarau.
 When that failed, they attempted to get the French to force this change on the new Swiss government.
 The changes of the Republic were not embraced by many of the Swiss and the issue of emancipation for the Jews became another contentious issue between the old order and the new government.
 Finally in 1802 the population revolted and turned against the Jews.
 The mob looted the Jewish villages of Endingen and Lengnau.
 At the same time other revolts, such as the Stecklikrieg, stretched the French Army too far.
-Napoleon lacked the troops to bring peace to Switzerland, and also he needed the Swiss regiments for his campaigns.
+Napoleon Bonaparte lacked the troops to bring peace to Switzerland, and also he needed the Swiss regiments for his campaigns.
 Seeking a peaceful resolution to the uprising, in 1803 he issued the Act of Mediation.
 The Act of Mediation was a compromise between the Ancien Regime and a Republic.
 One of the compromises in the Act was that no further rights were granted to the Jews.